grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Hemi dropped below and resealed the hatch, silencing the alarm from the hatch control panel.

 When the depth gauge showed the sail was under, Percy raised up the scope.
 As it came level with her eyes, she leaned into the viewfinder and started slowly scanning a full circle around the _Prospect_.
-She paid particular attention to the rear quarters, trying to see if she could catch a glimpse of the _Grackle_ behind.
-The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt that running submerged would be safer than cruising on the surface.
+She paid close attention to the rear quarters, trying to see if she could catch a glimpse of the _Grackle_ behind.
+The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel.

 The pursuing sub was not within visual range.
 It was possible that it had gotten stuck again while navigating one of the other shallow spots in Sir Piero's shortcut.
 Percy wondered if the _Prospect_ might be free and clear to head out to sea.
-But she was still going to use every tactic she could put together to get away discreetly.
+But she still intended to use every tactic she could put together to get away discreetly.

 She focused the periscope forward and spoke without pulling back from the viewfinder.
 "Hemi, there's a big fuckin' outward bound cargo hauler about a quarter mile up the channel.
 I think I want to put the _Prospect_ under it and hide in its shadow until we're well the fuck out."

 "It is a dangerous maneuver in these shallow waters, Sylvia," said Hemi.

 "That's why I need you on sonar.
-And their speed is pretty slow --- that will make it a bit safer."
+Their speed is pretty slow --- that will make it a bit safer."

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Alright," said Hemi.
 "I will get on sonar with Cassandra, it will be good training for her to listen to this."
-Hemi climbed down to the sonar station and had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
+Hemi climbed down to the sonar station and had Cassandra move into the second sonar seat so he could more easily manage the controls and filters himself.
 They both put on the headsets and concentrated on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees for a full picture of the surrounding traffic.

 With Hemi settled on sonar, Percy brought the _Prospect_ down to twenty meters below the surface.
 In some ways this made Hemi's job simpler, because all the traffic was now above them --- there should be no other submerged submarines in the channel.
 But with only fifty meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction, making the space they were moving through feel very compressed to Hemi.

-They had maintained a fast fifteen knots since submerging.
+They had maintained a fast ten knots since submerging.
 One of the first things Hemi asked Percy to do was to slow the boat down --- both because it would make the sonar clearer, and because even at six knots he estimated they would be doing twice the speed of the cargo ship above his head.

 Hemi began a steady and careful dialogue with Percy, much of which she relayed to Bastian and Gregory, to bring the _Prospect_ up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.

-Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her ship through its movements and finding an absolutely neutral buoyancy.
-When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth, she took one step back from the panel.
+Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her boat through its movements and finding an absolutely neutral buoyancy.
+When she was satisfied she had trimmed it perfectly level without any out-of-balance water-weight causing them to gain or lose depth, she took one step back from the panel.
 She tracked Gregory's moves on the dive plane carefully.

 "Bastian, do what you have to with the rudder; we have space to play with to our sides," she said.
 "But Gregory: only make the most delicate moves on the dive planes --- one degree up or down, maximum.
 We want to have lots of time to correct before we drive the bow into the muck or the sail into that steel wall above us."